eiset/ARCH/README.md

 * LDM_PTSD: Long-distance migration and post-traumatic stress syndrome

-If in one of the "sub-folders" you see a .rm file, that is probably the one you want (its rendered so that figures and text aligne)
+If in one of the "sub-folders" you see a .rm file, this may very well be what you are after (its rendered so that figures and text aligne).
+I have tried to name the files logically.

+You are always welcome to get in contact with questions or comments